Plasma polymerization and chemical functionalization

 Wood veneer with anti-soiling coating.

-At the Fraunhofer IST, a number of facilities are available for the functionalization and coating of planar substrates by means of atmospheric pressure plasma processes.
-The system principle is based on a dielectric barrier discharge (DBE) and is suitable for both conductive and insulating materials.
+At the Fraunhofer IST, a number of facilities are available for the functionalization and coating of planar and three-dimensional substrates using plasma processes at atmospheric pressure and in rough vacuum.
+The systems are based on the principle of dielectric barrier discharge (DBE) and are suitable for both conductive and insulating materials.
 The processes can be carried out both in batch processes and in a roll-to-roll system.
 The focus of the work at IST is the development of new coating processes for the optimization of the functionality of the base material.

 © Fraunhofer IST